micovery/apigee-edge-auth/README.md

 to disk.
 What's the point of this you ask?
 By doing this, you can use cURL to call the same APIs that the Apigee UI uses.

-This is sometimes useful for automation purposes if you want to call Apigee APIs for features that are still in alpha, or beta stage.
+This is sometimes useful for automation purposes if you want to call Apigee Edge APIs for features that are still in alpha, or beta stage.

 For all other Apigee Edge APIs, see the [Apigee docs](https://docs.apigee.com/reference/apis).